For as long as I can remember, my goal was to be successful in the corporate world.

 My goals will not change but are more in tune by putting my personal life in the spotlight above corporate satisfaction.
 It has automatically turned me into a more smart working me, beneficial for myself.

 What became a passion on its own was the nutrition side.

 The body is a chemical soup of hormones, enzymes, and cells that can turn into a well-oiled machine when cared for and when you have your goal outlined, clarity in what you want to achieve, and have your mindset switched to success.
 Once it runs, the feeling of knowing that it purrs like a kitten or runs like a 900HP engine is the best sensation one can experience.

 The confirmation that one thrives.

-I took this newfound passion to the next level by completing the Precision Nutrition and NASM Personal Fitness Trainer courses, seen as the leading coaching programmes in their respective fields of expertise.
-It is merely the first step of an ongoing path of coaching deep health, with nutrition taking centre stage.
+I took this newfound passion to the next level by completing the Precision Nutrition , NASM Personal Fitness Trainer, and Dan Remon’s MasterMind courses, seen as the leading coaching programmes in their respective fields of expertise.
+These are merely the first steps of an ongoing coaching path, with deep health taking centre stage.

 My journey has just begun, but my own experiences and acquired coaching strategies have given me a solid base to guide you through a similar journey.

 If I can do it, so can you.